For those who’d like to read the play before proceeding with this article, you can, for free, here.

 - That the only way to finish the feud is the death of their children.

-If these two families hated each other to the point that only the tragic story of their children can remedy it, then that would infect the relationship the parents had with their children.
+If these two families hated each other to the point that only tragedy can remedy it, then that would infect the relationship the parents had with their children.

 These emotions also represent a freedom from war, hatred and family expectations.
 For a brief moment, Romeo and Juliet could forget that they were trained to hate their enemies, engage in idealism, dream of a future free from war and family pressures.
 For any teenager, those passions aren’t just liberating.
 They are an active part of growing up.